 AppleDisplayScaleFactor variable) that can be applied either to every program you launch, or to individual programs on a case-by-case basis.
 By default, the scaling factor is 100 percent, meaning every program displays its windows at their normal sizes.
 But you can easily change this default to anything you like.

 As an example, consider the following screenshot of Slashdot loaded on my 12-inch PowerBook G4.
-(You can also load the full size version to see the quality of the scaling—but be forewarned, it’s 2,100-by-800 and 348KB in size!)

 On the left is the unaltered Slashdot site in Safari, and to see it all, I have to expand the browser window to cover my full screen.
 Even then, I can read just about two full stories.
 On the right is the same site, but after I applied a scaling factor of 78 percent to Safari.
 Notice that I can now read three full stories, and see a good portion of my desktop.
 The text is still easy to read, and I like the ability to see some of my desktop (or other program windows) while browsing.

 This trick isn’t limited to Macs with small screens—it will work on any Mac running OS X 10.4 or newer.
 So if you ever run into a program that you feel is just taking up too much of your screen, feel free to use this hint to shrink it down to size—or alternatively, to make an app larger by increasing its scale factor (good for programs with horrendously small, non-adjustable fonts).

 The first way to use the scaling factor is globally; when used in this manner, the scaling will affect every program launched after the execution of the command.
 If you choose to use this global version of the hint, make sure you undo it before you reboot (as explained below), as having scaling at something other than 100 percent may cause some issues during startup.

 To change the system-wide scaling factor, open Terminal (in Applications -> Utilities), and enter the following command: